“A regular and excellent service, which clients rely on for practical and well-considered advice.”

 Worldwide, shipowners and operators, shippers, shipbuilders, waterfront facilities, and their in-house counsel trust us to guide them safely through the maze of U.S. and international regulations.
 Our maritime regulatory compliance team anticipates challenges and prepares businesses before problems arise.
 We advise clients on regulatory requirements, audit operations, and develop compliance and training programs that are essential for business operations and also will assist in mitigating the consequences of an incident or violation.

-Our maritime regulatory compliance attorneys provide advice for both U.S. and international maritime operations in all aspects of regulatory compliance, including ballast water management, coastwise trade, import/export issues, cargo preference, citizenship and crewing, deepwater ports licensing, environmental, vessel safety, maritime security matters, marine facility operations, offshore wind farms, outer continential shelf vessel compliance and exemptions and more.
+Our maritime regulatory compliance attorneys provide advice for both U.S. and international maritime operations in all aspects of regulatory compliance, including ballast water management, coastwise trade, import/export issues, cargo preference, citizenship and crewing, deepwater ports licensing, environmental, vessel safety, maritime security matters, marine facility operations, offshore wind farms, outer continental shelf vessel compliance and exemptions, and more.
 We also train shoreside and shipboard employees to help ensure they understand requirements—and the potential legal pitfalls.
-Our services cover all types of vessels, including tankers, LNG carriers, cargo ships, bulk carriers, tugs/barges, fishing vessels, cruise ships, small passenger vessels, and yachts, offshore construction and servicing vessels, among others, and remain at the forefront of the developing practice surrounding advanced technology and autonomy in maritime operations.
+Our services cover all types of vessels, including tankers, LNG carriers, cargo ships, bulk carriers, tugs/barges, fishing vessels, cruise ships, small passenger vessels and yachts, offshore construction and servicing vessels, among others, and remain at the forefront of the developing practice surrounding advanced technology and autonomy in maritime operations.

 We routinely work with the U.S. Coast Guard, Maritime Administration, Federal Maritime Commission, Environmental Protection Agency (and state counterparts), U.S. Customs and Border Protection, Immigration and Customs Enforcement, Internal Revenue Service, Military Sealift Command, Office of Foreign Assets Control, Departments of Homeland Security, Transportation, and State, the International Maritime Organization, and regional port authorities and trade associations around the world.